andyatkinson/dotfiles/README.md

-d/ # hit enter after typing the selection, delete until the selection f [space] # ";" will repeat the motion pry [tab] # in a ruby file, will insert a pry binding statement, part of the built-in ruby snippets file
+d/ # hit enter after typing the selection, delete until the selection f [space] # ";" will repeat the motion pry [tab] # in a ruby file, will insert a pry binding statement, part of the built-in ruby snippets file "_d # black hole register, e.g. "_dw to delete a word without storing the result in a register y$ # yank until the end of the line without the newline
 ```

 ## Vundle